-The knowledge of the most important terms used in international trade is crucial for mutual understanding.
-We will present the most common terms is “certificate of origin.”
+Knowledge of the most important terms in international trade is crucial for mutual understanding.
+For example, one of the most common terms is “certificate of origin.”
 What is this document, and how to obtain it?

 What is the Certificate of Origin?